JamesLavin/sync_repos/README.md

 Updated Hex package docs: ["telemetry_metrics", "plug", "cors_plug"]
 ```

-Also, if a newer version of that package's documentation is ever published to HexDocs, `SyncRepos` will automatically pull it down for you.
+Also, if a newer version of any installed Hex package's documentation is ever published to HexDocs, `SyncRepos` will automatically pull it down for you.

 If you want to update *only* your Hex packages (not updating Git packages), you can do so by invoking either `./sync_repos --only-hex` or the equivalent `./sync_repos -h`.